What is a PAN card, PAN number, and what you should know about it

 History of the PAN

 Initially, there was no such definition as PAN.
-The previous similar system (before PAN) was called GIR number, and it was also given to tax paying citizens.
+India used the so-called GIR number, also giving it to tax-paying citizens.
 Basically, the core idea was quite similar, but the system had some problems with uniqueness.
 In a nutshell, this number was unique in the frames of a particular ward or under a specific assessing officer.
-Unfortunately, it wasn’t unique at country level.
+Unfortunately, it wasn’t unique at the country level.
 In terms of legislation and tax system, such a “uniqueness problem” gave scammers an opportunity to use loopholes.
 Moreover, multiple miscalculations and error cases were registered.

 The new concept (PAN) was first mentioned in 1972.
 At the early stages, it was more like a voluntary/experimental initiative.
 Nevertheless, it became obligatory for all taxpayers in 1976.